dmadole/MiniDOS-date/readme.md

-# Date
+# MiniDOS-date

-This is a from-scratch replacement date program for Elf/OS that offers the following improvements:
+This is a from-scratch replacement date program for Mini/DOS that offers the following improvements:

 * Outputs date elements with leading zeroes for the two-digit elements of the date.